THE FAMILY MADE OF DUST

-WINNER OF TWO NATIONAL AWARDS
+WINNER OF TWO NATIONAL LITERARY AWARDS

-JAMES JONES LITERARY SOCIETY FELLOWSHIP
+Winner of the JAMES JONES LITERARY SOCIETY FELLOWSHIP

-HACKNEY LITERARY AWARD
+and the HACKNEY LITERARY AWARD

 New York Mills Regional Cultural Center